 In between the band produced a bunch of somewhat unfocused and seemingly hastily assembled records that frankly pulled the overall quality of the offering down.
 And this tendency accelerated as the first decade of their career slowly came to an end.

-Uriah Heep also had that knack to produce one or two hits in … [...]
+Uriah Heep also had that knack to produce one or two hits in those aforementioned otherwise unremarkable albums.
+A … [...]
 Click to raid more!